SCCM AND PACKAGES, THE EASY WAY

 - Exchanging information with a database.

 These are just a few examples.
-If you are well versed in Powershell, you can think of a few more options.
-It is not only useful that the scripts can be started automatically from a central point, but it also ensures that you keep everything together, which only benefits the clarity and manageability.
+Scripts can be started automatically from a central point, but it also ensures that you keep everything together, which improves clarity and manageability.

 NVD INTEGRATION (SOFTWARE VULNERABILITIES)